kozmarti/Marine-forecast/README.md

 Topic: Back to the future.
 Create a web application perfectly adapted to the needs of an era in the past.
 Our project: back to the 18th century, period of pirates on the Caribean.
 Problem: unpredictable weather conditions and challenging navigation on the ocean.
-Solution: **Web application of marine forecasts based on location and time.**
+Solution: **Web application of marine forecast based on location and time.**

 ## Tools and Languages